ADAT Transfer Service

 The Alesis ADAT digital multi-track tape recorder is an iconic piece of early 1990s audio recording equipment.
-ADATs used consumer S-VHS videotape to record up to 8 tracks of digital audio.
-They were modular, meaning that each machine could be synced with up to 15 other ADAT machines.
-It was, therefore, possible, in theory, to create a home recording studio with the capacity to simultaneously record 128 tracks of audio, a process known as “mega-tracking”
+ADATs used consumer S-VHS videotape to record up to 8 digital audio tracks.
+They were modular, meaning that each machine could be synced with 15 other ADAT machines.
+It was, therefore, possible, in theory, to create a home recording studio with the capacity to simultaneously record 128 tracks of audio, a process known as “mega-tracking.”

 In analog video, helical scanning and rotating recording/playback heads were the means to produce the larger bandwidth necessary to capture the analog video signal.
 Helical scanning was logically re-purposed for recording digital audio because it similarly requires substantial bandwidth.
-The original ADAT recorded at a sampling rate of 48 kHz/16 bits, later 20 bits.
+The original ADAT was recorded at a sampling rate of either 44.1 or 48 kHz/16 bits, later 20 bits.